Talking to Yourself Is Bad, mmkay?

 def bar

-# This will call Foo#thingy=
+# This calls Foo#thingy= as intended.

 self.thingy = foo